London Underground: Railway

 The average speed on the Underground is 20.5 mph.
 Outside the tunnels of central London, many lines' trains tend to travel at over 40 mph in the suburban and countryside areas.
 The Metropolitan line can reach speeds of 62 mph.

 Lines

-The London Underground was used by 296.1 million passengers in 2020–21.
+The London Underground was used for 1.181 billion journeys in the year 2023–2024.

 Services using former and current main lines

 The Underground uses several railways and alignments that were built by main-line railway companies.